About University of Colorado Advanced Reproductive Medicine

 Meet our doctors

-The team is made up of nine physicians – Drs.
-Zane Al-Safi, Ruben Alvero, Serena Dovey, Shona Murray, Alex Polotsky, Lauren Roth and Nanette Santoro – who are board certified both in obstetrics and gynecology and the subspecialty of reproductive endocrinology and infertility, and one physician – Dr. Randall Meacham – who is subspecialty trained in male infertility.
-This team approach of both female and male infertility specialists offers the most comprehensive care for the treatment of infertility in one centralized location.
+The team is made up of board-certified physicians both in obstetrics and gynecology and reproductive endocrinology and infertility, as well as a physician that specializes in male fertility cases.
+This team approach offers the most comprehensive care for the treatment of infertility in one centralized location.

 University of Colorado Advanced Reproductive Medicine is currently involved with numerous studies show-casing efforts in oncology-fertility, the preservation of human fertility during cancer treatments, and new contraceptive options.